sylvaingchassang/chassang.github.io/research.md

       and  non-manipulable  ex  post  estimates  of  a  private provider’s gains from selection."

 pubs:

+    - title:  "Robust Screens for Non-Competitive Bidding in Procurement Auctions"
+      coauthors:
+        - k_kawai
+        - j_nakabayashi
+        - j_ortner
+      year:  forthcoming
+      journal: "Econometrica"
+      internal: True
+      url:   "/assets/papers/missing_bids.pdf"
+      note: "We document a novel bidding pattern observed in procurement auctions from Japan: winning bids tend to be isolated, and there is a missing mass of close losing bids.
+This pattern is suspicious in the following sense: its extreme forms are inconsistent with competitive behavior under arbitrary information structures.
+Building on this observation, we develop systematic tests of competitive behavior in procurement auctions that allow for general information structures as well as non-stationary unobserved heterogeneity.
+We provide an empirical exploration of our tests, and show they can help identify other suspicious patterns in the data."

     - title:   "A Theory of Experimenters: Robustness, Randomization, and Balance"
       coauthors:
         - a_banerjee